What We Do

 Family Promise provides a family-centered approach to assist families in overcoming homelessness.

-Our goal is to provide food and shelter to children and their families and help them get back on their feet.
-Overnight shelter is provided by our network of host churches where breakfast and dinner are served.
+SHELTER: Our goal is to provide food and shelter to children and their families and help them get back on their feet.
+Overnight shelter is provided by our network of host churches.
 Our family center provides a safe place for families to gather before work or school.
 Parents can care for their small children, search for housing or jobs, make phone calls, and network with existing service agencies that may help with their needs.